-This can be achieved by not soldering the end of R6 that is closest to C6 to its PCB pad, instead solder it to the adjacent lead of R5.
-Make sure that R6 does not touch the pad.
-It should look something like this:
+This can be achieved by modifying R5 and R6:

+- Solder R5 to the PCB at both ends. - Solder the end of R6 that is closest to the potentiometers to the PCB. - Do not soldering the end of R6 that is closest to C6 to its PCB pad, instead solder it to the adjacent lead of R5 and its pad.
+Make sure that R6 does not touch the original "R6" pad.
+It should look something like this (note: this is a mock up without the PCB joints soldered):

-I am not going to recommend which is the better solution, it depends on how you use your resonator and on your individual taste.
+I am not going to recommend which is the better solution; it depends on how you use your resonator and on your individual taste.